Charlie Mitchell (footballer): Club career

 Mitchell played for St Mirren F.C. in his native Scotland.
 In 1969, he played in the National Soccer League with Sudbury Italia.

 He joined the Rochester Lancers of the NASL in 1970.
 The Lancers won the NASL championship in 1970, and Mitchell was named an NASL all-star.
 He was an NASL second-team all-star in 1971 and 1975, and an honorable mention all-star in 1972 and 1974.
 In 1977, he was named to the Rochester Lancers Team of the Decade.

-In 1976 Mitchell moved to the New York Cosmos, where he had an assist on a spectacular bicycle kick goal scored by his teammate Pelé in a game against the Miami Toros.
+In 1976 he moved to the New York Cosmos, where he had an assist on a spectacular bicycle kick goal scored by his teammate Pelé in a game against the Miami Toros.

 In 1977 Mitchell played for Team Hawaii, where he became player-manager in mid-season.
 Team Hawaii moved to Tulsa in 1978 and became the Tulsa Roughnecks; Mitchell was the only player Tulsa retained from the Hawaii roster.

-Mitchell played the 1979 season for the Toronto Blizzard, and finished his NASL playing career with a total of 206 NASL regular-season games and nine NASL playoff games.
+Mitchell played the 1979 season for a Toronto Blizzard, and finished his NASL playing career with a total of 206 NASL regular-season games and nine NASL playoff games.
 He also served as an assistant coach for Toronto throughout the season.